 Think of the sympathetic side as hitting the gas pedal and the parasympathetic side as slamming on the brakes.

-But when you use the parasympathetic side, your muscles relax, energy is stored, and food is metabolized.
-Acetylcholine increases blood flow and alertness in the front of your brain.
+On the other hand, when you engage the parasympathetic side, your muscles relax, energy is stored, and food is metabolized.
+Acetylcholine increases alertness and blood flow to the front of your brain.

-Of course, extroverts and introverts use both sides at different times.
-But which side do we introverts prefer?
-You’ve probably already guessed: according to Dr. Laney, the parasympathetic side, which slows us down and calms us.
+Of course, extroverts and introverts use both sides of their nervous system at different times.
+But which side do we introverts generally prefer?
+You’ve probably already guessed: According to Dr. Laney, we prefer the parasympathetic side, which slows us down and calms us.

 Introverts Use the Long Acetylcholine Pathway

-When information from the outside world — like someone’s voice or images on a computer screen — enters an extrovert’s brain, it travels a shorter pathway, passing through areas of the brain where taste, touch, sight, and sound are processed.
+When information from the outside world — like someone’s voice or images on a computer screen — enters an extrovert’s brain, it may travel a shorter pathway through the brain, passing through areas where taste, touch, sight, and sound are processed.

-But for us introverts, the pathway is much longer.
+But for us introverts, the pathway might be much longer.
 Stimulation travels through many areas of the brain, including:

 - The right front insular, which is an area associated with empathy, self-reflection, and emotional meaning.
 This is also the area of the brain that notices any errors.